aberke/iserve-proxy/README.md

 iserve-proxy
 ===

+Proxy server written in Erlang.

+Builds with rebar.
+Example use of iserve.

 Originally forked iserve from <https://github.com/noss/iserve>

-Changed to work as a proxy server.
-Builds with rebar.

 Run